viniciusgerevini/clyde-js/LANGUAGE.md

 Tags are useful metadata that can be used as you wish.
 Probably the most obvious usage would be changing dialogue bubble pictures to convey different emotions. (happy, sad, angry)

-#### Escaping characters
+### Escaping characters

-If you need to use in your dialogue one of the special characters mentioned before, you can scape them by using `\` or surrounding your text with quotes:
+If you need to use special characters in your dialogue, you can scape them by using `\` or surrounding your text with quotes:
-Use `#` to set line tags:

 ```
 It will cost you \$100.